 - Control feature availability in real-time

-The only problem was that unlike Key Vault, which has an available connector to be used inside Logic Apps, App Configuration doesn’t have a connector available.
+The only problem was that, unlike Key Vault, which has a connector available to Logic Apps, App Configuration doesn’t have one.

 Get Azure App Configuration Value Function